Trevor Noah celebrates his last episode hosting "The Daily Show" after 7 years behind the desk - KTVZ

 “I would never pretend to understand America, you know, in the relatively short time I think I’ve been here,” said Noah, whose perspective as a South African comedian brought an outsider’s perspective to the show.
 But he did offer a few lessons he has learned.

-Noah notes the strong influence American political parties hold, encouraging his audience to consider issues outside the lens of democrat or republican ideals.
+Noah noted the strong influence American political parties hold, encouraging his audience to consider issues outside the lens of democrat or republican ideals.

 “As we live in a society where we increasingly introduce ourselves to things that separate us, we forget that real friendships come from the similarities, and then the disagreements are how we polish each other as human beings,” he said.